SAP-archive/iot-reference-app-opc-ua/Docs/1-3-DeviceConfiguration/Yocto-Linux-Autostart-Yaler.md

 ## Why we need Yaler tunnel

     We need a secure SSH tunnel over the Internet to access the device remotely.
-    This script alos makes sure to updte the time on the device and to reboot the device once a day (one never knows which process might have a memory leak when aon these operating systems).
+    This script also makes sure to update the time on the device and to reboot the device once a day (one never knows which process might have a memory leak when on these operating systems).

 ## What we did to access the device remotely